 The Group's operations are primarily carried out in Ukraine.
-The political and economic situation in Ukraine has been subjected to significant turbulence in recent years due to the political unrest and military operations in the west.
+The political and economic situation in Ukraine has been subjected to significant turbulence in recent years due to the political unrest and military operations in the east.
 Therefore, operations in the country involve risks that do not typically exist in other markets.

-In the recent years, Ukraine has significantly reduced its political and economic ties with Russia.
-The annexation of Crimea, an autonomous republic of Ukraine, and armed conflict in certain parts of Luhansk and Donetsk regions were the central motives behind those policies.
-Since those events, the economy refocused on the European Union ("EU") market recognising the potential of an established Deep and Comprehensive Free Trade Area ("DCFTA") with EU, thus that's an effective response to the mutual trade restrictions imposed between Ukraine and Russia.
-Although instability continued throughout 2019 and 2020, Ukrainian economy did show signs of recovery.
-The inflation rate has been on a moderate decline and the depreciation of hryvnia against other major foreign currencies reduced.
-In addition, the National Bank of Ukraine (the "NBU") saw a growth in international reserves and a general renewal in business activity has also took place.
+Ukraine has continued to limit its economic ties with Russia, taking into account the annexation of Crimea, the autonomous republic of Ukraine, and armed conflict in certain parts of Luhansk and Donetsk regions.
+Amid these events, the Ukrainian economy has demonstrated further refocusing on the European Union ("EU") market, realizing the potential of established Deep and Comprehensive Free Trade Area ("DCFTA") with EU, thus effectively responding to mutual trade restrictions between Ukraine and Russia.